 The Corrigan Award is awarded by the Trainees' Committee in RCPI.
-It recognises excellence in communication, the ability to identify complicating and challenging aspects of patient histories and communicate what we can learn from them.

-The winner receives the Corrigan Medal, named after past RCPI President Sir Dominic Corrigan (1859 - 1863) and an educational grant worth €1,000.
+It recognises excellence in communication - The ability to identify complicating and challenging aspects of patient histories and communicate what we can learn from them.
+The winner receives the Corrigan Medal, named after past RCPI President Sir Dominic Corrigan (1859-1863) and an educational grant worth €1,000.
+This competition is open to all Trainees currently undertaking BST with RCPI.